krishnaz/tech-debt-talk/PITCHME.md

 ---
 ### Analysis examples to identify tech debt in code

+- Used Code Maat tool by Adam Tornhill |
 - Looked at Apache Spark codebase |
 - HotSpot Analysis |
 - Complexity and LoC trends |